HK regulator takes Ernst & Young to court for work papers

 Ernst & Young said it was working to try and resolve the situation as soon as possible.

-"We understand our obligations to the SFC and endeavour to fully comply, while also meeting our compliance obligations with mainland China's laws and regulations," the firm said in a statement on Tuesday.
+"We understand our obligations to the SFC and endeavor to fully comply, while also meeting our compliance obligations with mainland China's laws and regulations," the firm said in a statement on Tuesday.

 "We will work closely with the relevant regulators, and trust that there will be a quick resolution to enable our full compliance with applicable laws and regulations," it said.